UCBoulder/PHYS-4430/raw-content/gaussian-beams-2-raw.md

 For additional information, you may want to review the [Graphical of Programming: Detailed Explanation](http://www.ni.com/pdf/labview101/us/gprogramming_explanation.pdf).

-## Programming Tools – Using the Tools Palette
+## Programming tools – using the tools palette

 Discover how to use important tools in LabVIEW that can save you time.
 Watch the Programming Tools video: [Using the Tools Palette](https://www.youtube.com/watch?v=p-6w7x45Cs0&list=PLB968815D7BB78F9C&index=7).